microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 ```

 This tree might have the same number of nodes and chunks as the tree above, but it takes many more reuploads (five) to edit a the leaf simply because the tree is of a different shape.
 So demonstrably, the tree's shape alone can have a significant effect on write performance.
 Specifically, the maximum number of uploads for a write to a node is the depth of that node divided by the smallest height of a chunk (which is a constant).
 In the worst case (reading a leaf), this means **O(D)** uploads where **D** is the depth of the tree (all chunks might have a depth of just one node).
 In terms of the number of nodes in the tree, **N**, it's **O(N)** uploads, because nothing can be assumed about the shape of the tree (in the worst case it is the "`deepest tree`" where the depth equals the number of nodes).

-### Random Reads

-The performance of cold reads is analogous to that of writes.
-Given only the root chunk of a tree, reading a leaf of that tree requires walking down to the leaf and downloading all chunks along the way (once again, the spine).
-Just as with writes/uploads, the number of these downloads required for a read depends on the depth of the leaf and scales worse the deeper the tree is.

-However, a client wanting to read a particular node might not have any interest in reading the nodes above it.
-It knows the `path` from the root node to a target node in the tree and wants to read only the node at the end of that path.
-This is called a `random read`: a read that has no necessary relationship to any read before it.
-But such a read still requires downloading the whole spine of chunks above the target node in order to find it.
-These downloads cannot be done in parallel; each chunk must finish downloading in order to find the keys of the chunks below it.
-If a random read truly could be no better than walking down from the root through every node on the path, then a client could easily implement a "random" read function itself.
-However, providing a random read API as a built-in function will allow it to take advantage of the optimizations introduced in the sections below.

-> Every node in a tree has a unique path.

-> For a practical use case for random reads, consider an application that allows saving "bookmarks" or "links" to content somewhere in the tree which can be easily dereferenced later to access that content.
-Or, suppose a customer has a partial checkout of a subtree of a large document that does not include the root; it needs a way to reference and access the nodes in its checkout without walking down from the root.
-Random reads also give applications more architectural freedom as unrelated components can use paths to query different parts of the tree without having to pass around the root of the tree or the root of a subtree to all components.

 ### Optimizing Deep Trees